Exact solution of TASEP and variants with inhomogeneous speeds and memory lengths: Application to particle systems

 \section{Application to particle systems}

 As shown in Secs.
 2 and 3 of \cite{TASEPgeneral}, the finite dimensional-distributions of the heads of systems of caterpillars for several TASEP-like dynamics can be written in the form \eqref{eq:mu_fixed} in the case of equal speeds and lengths.
-The same holds for systems of caterpillars with general speeds and lengths, which can be proved by repeating the arguments from that paper.
-A version of the Fredholm determinant formula \eqref{eq:caterpillars} for these systems can then be obtained from the arguments of this article, by applying Thm.~\ref{thm:kernel-explicit} to the kernel \eqref{eq:KernelK-particular} defined via the functions \eqref{eq:phi-caterpillars}, \eqref{eq:Psi-caterpillars} and the corresponding biorthogonal functions, i.e., by taking $\psi(w) = \varphi(w)^{t}$, $a_i(w) = \varphi(w)^{L_i - 1}$ and $\kappa_i = L_i - 1$ in the setting of Thm.~\ref{thm:kernel-explicit} with the specific choice of $\varphi$ corresponding to each example.
-This is how we prove Props.~\ref{prop:TASEP}-\ref{prop:PushASEP}.
+The argument provided there extends without any difference to systems of caterpillars with general speeds and lengths.
+A version of the Fredholm determinant formula \eqref{eq:caterpillars}/\eqref{eq:caterpillars-Kt} for these systems can then be obtained from the arguments of this article, by applying Thm.~\ref{thm:kernel-explicit} to the kernel \eqref{eq:KernelK-particular} defined via the functions \eqref{eq:phi-caterpillars}, \eqref{eq:Psi-caterpillars} and the corresponding biorthogonal functions, i.e., by taking $\psi(w) = \varphi(w)^{t}$, $a_i(w) = \varphi(w)^{L_i - 1}$ and $\kappa_i = L_i - 1$ in the setting of Thm.~\ref{thm:kernel-explicit} with the specific choice of $\varphi$ corresponding to each example.
+This provides the proof of Props.~\ref{prop:TASEP}-\ref{prop:PushASEP}.

-In this section we compute explicitly the kernel $\K_t$ appearing in \eqref{eq:caterpillars} for several particular examples.
+In this section we study the explicit kernels $\K_t$ appearing in \eqref{eq:caterpillars} for a few particular examples.
 In Sec.~\ref{sec:two-speeds} we consider two-speed TASEP with half-periodic initial condition, in continuous and discrete times and with both sequential and parallel updates.
 In this case, there are two particle blocks within which the particles have equal speeds.
 In particular, for two-speed TASEP in continuous time we recover the formula from \cite{TwoSpeed}.
-In Sec.~\ref{sec:caterpillars-mix} we study a version of discrete time TASEP where particles with sequential and parallel update are mixed.
-Finally, in Sec.~\ref{sec:long-caterpillar} we study a variant of TASEP with sequential update in which the first particle is replaced by a long caterpillar.
-For the last two examples we also derive scaling limits heuristically.
+In Sec.~\ref{sec:caterpillars-mix} we consider a version of discrete time TASEP where particles with sequential and parallel update are mixed, and show that it converges to the KPZ fixed point for general one-sided initial data (with arbitrary particle density).
+Finally, in Sec.~\ref{sec:caterpillar-block} we study a variant of TASEP with sequential update where we modify the memory lengths of a macroscopic block of particles located in the bulk of the system.